newrelic/infra-integrations-sdk/docs/v3tov4.md

 ### Inventory

 The API for creating inventory is almost the same.
-Inventory can be attached to an Entity or Integration.
+Inventory can be attached to the HostEntity or an Entity.

 In SDK v3, an inventory item was added like this

 `func (e *Entity) SetInventoryItem(key string, field string, value interface{}) error`

-Now, to add an inventory item to an integration you use the following method
+Now, to add an inventory item to an entity you use the following method

 `func (e *Entity) AddInventoryItem(key string, field string, value interface{}) error`